mantl/mantl/docs/getting_started/vsphere.rst

 --------------

 Once you're all set up with the provider, customize your module, run ``terraform get`` to prepare Terraform to provision your cluster, ``terraform plan`` to see what will be created, and ``terraform apply`` to provision the cluster.
 At the end of provisioning Terraform will perform commands to change hostnames for correct service work.
 You can change this behavior in the ``provisioner`` section for each resource in the ``terraform/vsphere/main.tf`` file.
+Due to a timing condition when requesting a MAC address from the vsphere server (``ethernet0.addressType = "vpx"``) you may have to apply without the provisioner for a first time and issue ``terraform apply`` (with provisioner) afterwards.
+This will allow the guest tools to provide the IP addresses.

 Afterwards, you can
 use the instructions in :doc:`getting started <index>` to install